stylus/stylus/operators.md

 ## Ternary

-The ternary operator works as we would expect in most languages, being the only operator with three operands, the _condition_ expression, the _truth_ expression and the _false_ expression.
+The ternary operator works as we would expect in most languages.
+It's the only operator with three operands (the _condition_ expression, the _truth_ expression, and the _false_ expression).

     num = 15
     num ? unit(num, 'px') : 20px